pasumarthivijaykumar/atgdemo/README.md

 # atgdemo

-I have few restful apis exposed in this demo.
+Its spring boot application, i have few restful apis exposed in this demo.
 Please use below details as shared.

 Adding a product by passing product details http://localhost:19009/product?name=test4&domain=pdomain&startDate=7-jul-2021&duration=6